anishEgov/digit3/docs/README.md

 - Validate file types and size limits
 - Encrypt files at rest and in transit
 - Link files to service request records

+### 9. Certificate Service

+**Purpose**: Issue, store, retrieve, revoke, and verify signed digital certificates for service delivery.

+**High-Level Requirements**:
+- Sign certificates as Verifiable Credentials (JSON-LD or JWT) using tenant-specific keys
+- Store issued certificates with metadata (type, subject, issuer, status, timestamps)
+- Support lookup and retrieval of certificates by ID or subject
+- Allow verification of certificate authenticity and integrity
+- Enable revocation of certificates and status tracking
+- Ensure tenant isolation using account_id and X-Account header
+- Use secure key management via Vault for signing operations
+- Scale to handle millions of certificates efficiently with indexed queries
+- Expose REST APIs for sign, retrieve, verify, and revoke operations